anthonylouisburns/icontent/README.md

 In addition to the nginx server at local host this runs a IPython Notebook server at port 8080

-The unique functionality is icontent_convert service.
+The unique functionality is in icontent_convert service.
 This service runs the script at https://github.com/anthonylouisburns/icontent/blob/master/notebooks/static/inotifyUpdate.sh
 ```bash
 #!/bin/bash